 Commercial use is using any work for marketing and promoting purposes.
 If you are a business owner, it's important to know about copyright.
 In music, the fee for licensing songs depends on the scope of the use.
 An artist or record company will license music for a national tv commercial differently than for a video online.
-The same goes for photography, the creation of images are owned by the photographer or content creator that creates the image.
-The image usage depends on the platform it's shared.
+The same goes for photography; the creation of images are owned by the photographer or content creator that creates the image.
+The image usage depends on the platform it is shared.
 The current standard and what's relevant for digital brands is a 'digital use' license for websites, email marketing and social media.
 If you wish to use images for print and other platforms, you can request additional licensing.

-WORKFLOW FOR DIFFERENT PLATFORMS
+CONTENT WORKFLOW FOR DIFFERENT PLATFORMS

 Creating blog content involves writing at minimum.
 Your blog can also contain images and videos.
 Evaluate how much time you will commit to creating content on your blog and how frequently you'd like to post.
 Below is a workflow for blog posting.

 It's important to start a new blog introducing the reason behind the blog.
 In the Nature and Intent Journal, we share our intention behind the journal and introducing what we are sharing on future posts.
 You can share content based on your offerings and different categories of content you've defined in the Content Strategy worksheet.

 After writing the post, include any relevant images/graphics/videos for the post.
 Laying out the images/graphics/videos on a blog involves some creative and design skills.
 Try placing in different areas within the post to see what flows aesthetically.

 Ideally, you would want to edit your post to check for any grammar errors.